mgorav/semantic-data-catalog/README.md

 3. **Increased efficiency and productivity**
    Semantic data catalog makes "search for data" easier, leading towards "searching in data" (lakehouse). it not only increase productivity, as well as, efficiency

+ NOTE: excessive metadata can have negative affect on search, as articulated by [Zipf Law](https://en.wikipedia.org/wiki/Zipf%27s_law)

 ## Semantic Data Catalog Architecture
 1. **Step 1** The starting point is the **_ontology catalog_**, which stores ontology of each of the data assets.